davidamin/CS3240Project/README.md

 So I didn't have time to change all of your functions on server code to reflect that.
 So can someone do it?
 If not I can take care of it later.
 The code shouldn't be too hard to understand, its still pretty small.

 ~BTW

+###Marbo:
+Added two functions on serve side, upload function to upload a file through server and a send file function to be able to send a file from server to be downloaded.